HawkMRS/pyAMARES/README.rst

 What is pyAMARES?
 =================

-The PyAMARES package provides the MRS community with an open-source, easy-to-use MRS fitting method in Python.
+The pyAMARES package provides the MRS community with an open-source, easy-to-use MRS fitting method in Python.
 It imports prior knowledge from Excel or CSV spreadsheets as initial values and constraints for fitting MRS data according to the AMARES model function.